Content Improvement Club

 • University websites, whether they run on EdWeb or another platform

-• Internal websites such as SharePoint
+• internal websites such as SharePoint

-• Virtual Learning Environments such as Learn
+• virtual learning environments such as Learn

 We alternate between online and in-person sessions.
+Online sessions are not typically recorded.

 The aim of these meetups is to share good practice and learn about content design.
 When you sign up, we'll invite you to submit a page from your site that you'd like to work on with others in the session.
 You can still attend if you don't want to submit a page.